- Why should I apply to the University of Texas Department of Astronomy?

 When will I hear from the Department about an admission decision?

-When should I take the GRE General Test and the GRE Physics Test?
+When should I take the GRE General Test?

 How do I finance my graduate education?